TIMELINE-Greece's debt crisis

 July 7 - Greek parliament passes pension reform, key requirement of the EU/IMF deal, which includes raising women's retirement age from 60 to match men at 65.

 Aug.
-5 - EU and IMF inspectors give Greece green light for fresh 9 billion euro tranche from bailout.
+5 - EU and IMF inspectors give Greece green light for new 9 billion euro tranche from bailout.

-September - IMF says Greece is ahead of schedule in economic reform.

-Jan.
-2011 - Fitch becomes third ratings agency to cut Greek debt to "junk" status after S&P and Moody's.

 May 11 - EU and IMF inspectors arrive in Athens to press Greece to shore up finances and to determine if country will get fifth aid tranche of 12 billion euros.